elanthia-online/ProfanityFE/README.md

 ## Sample Scripts
-Here's a sample login script written for Linux, usage syntax would be `.\gemstone.sh <CHARNAME>`
+Here's a sample login script written for Linux, usage syntax would be `.\gemstone.sh <CHARNAME>` Do note that some of these settings will need to be adjusted based on the terminal being used (e.g. xterm-256color vs screen-256color)
 ```bash
 #!/bin/bash
 set -e